 If a person does not receive a check, they may have to pay a bill directly to Medicare or the Railroad Retirement Board.

-The IRMAA premiums vary depending on whether a person files an individual, married filing jointly, or married filing separately return.
+The IRMAA premiums vary depending on whether a person files as an individual, married filing jointly, or married filing separately.

 Medicare Part D involves several costs outside the premium, including:

 • Deductible: Some Medicare Part D plans do not have a deductible.
-The deductible for a Part D policy should not exceed $435 for the year 2020.
+For 2024, the deductible for a Part D policy should not exceed $545.

 • Copayments: Some people may pay a flat rate for medications in certain tiers, such as $5 for generic medications.
 These count toward their yearly out-of-pocket expenses.